base64encrypted/php_base64encrypted/README.md

 # php_base64encrypted
 Encrypt base64 via PHP.
-This is the first and the only at this time algorithm that encrypt natively base64.
+This is the first and the unique algorithm at this time IN THE WORLD that encrypt natively base64.
 Short, fast, easy, practice and safe (never breaked).

 Enjoy!